El Paso County, Texas: Demographics

-Politics
+Government and politics

-Most of El Paso County is included in the 16th Congressional District in the U.S House, represented by Democrat Veronica Escobar.
+Most of El Paso County is included in the 16th Congressional District in the U.S. House, represented by Democrat Veronica Escobar.
 A small eastern portion of the county is in the 23rd Congressional District, represented since 2021 by Republican Tony Gonzales.
 El Paso County is historically Democratic and the 2008 presidential election was no exception.
 Democrat Barack Obama won 66% of the vote with 121,589 votes even though he lost the entire state of Texas by about 946,000 votes.
 Republican John McCain won 33% of the vote in El Paso County with 61,598 votes.
 Other candidates won 1% of the vote.
 In 2004, Democrat John F. Kerry won El Paso County but by a smaller margin than Barack Obama.
-John Kerry won 56% of the vote and 95,142 votes.
-Republican George W. Bush won 43% of the vote with 73,261 votes.
-Other candidates won less than 1% of the vote.
+John Kerry won 56% of the vote, while Republican and former Governor of Texas George W. Bush won 43% of the vote with 73,261 votes.

+In 2024 Donald Trump got the biggest vote share for a Republican in the county since 2004 with 41.8%, constituting a 20 point shift margin-wise to the right from 2020.
+This was largely due to increased support for Trump among Latinos, whom he won in Texas with 54%.

 The El Paso County Sheriff's Office is headquartered in an unincorporated area in El Paso County.
 At one point it was headquartered within the City of El Paso.
 The Leo Samaniego Law Enforcement Complex is adjacent to the sheriff's office headquarters.

 Like all Texas counties, El Paso County is governed by a Commissioners Court, which consists of a County Judge, who is elected county-wide, and four County Commissioners, who represent individual precincts.
 While the County Judge possesses some traditional powers of a judge, the County Judge functions primarily as the chief executive of the county.
 The County Judge presides over Commissioners Court meetings, casts one vote on Commissioners Court (as do County Commissioners), and lacks veto authority.

 The El Paso County Judge is Ricardo Samaniego, and the county commissioners are Carlos Leon (Precinct 1), David Stout (Precinct 2), Iliana Holguin (Precinct 3), and Carl L. Robinson(Precinct 4).
 The commissioners and the county judge are all Democrats.

 Vogt was appointed County Judge in October 2017 by the County Commissioners, following County Judge Veronica Escobar's resignation to run for Congress.
 He was previously Escobar's chief of staff.
 He will serve the remainder of her term, through the end of 2018.
 Leon and Perez were first elected to their positions in 2012, were re-elected in 2016, and have been in office since 2013.
 Haggerty and Stout were first elected to their positions in 2014, and have been in office since 2015.

 The first woman to hold elected office in El Paso County was a teacher, Myra Carroll Winkler, who was elected as superintendent of El Paso County schools in 1912.